 In 2009, a Belgian engineer named ‘Patrick Debois’ promoted a conference about agile methodology execution on Twitter and captioned it as ‘DevOps.’
 Later, ‘DevOps’ day was held in Ghent (Belgium), after which it gained widespread momentum.

 It has been garnering huge popularity, and several companies, mostly from the IT sector, are incorporating it as a part of their organizational culture to improve co-ordination and work efficiency.
 It is a cross-functional methodology that ensures quick and accurate delivery.

 Both the methodologies, Agile and DevOps, work towards a shared goal, i.e. ‘Enhancing Business Productivity.

 - Agile and DevOps together execute the lean approach on a huge scale, which is evident through their communication process.

 - Agile, along with DevOps, has a collaborative working style, irrespective of the method implemented.

 - Both the methodologies rely on continual feedback and routine updates about the work progress from internal and external stakeholders.

 In a nutshell, Agile works towards software development by making alterations, adapting and developing products as per customer expectations.
-While DevOps through automated processes and bug detection at an early stage of software development focusses primarily on deploying products of high quality.
+While DevOps, through automated processes and bug detection at an early stage of software development, focuses primarily on deploying products of high quality.